drakejoshua/self-write-demo---pjs/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is a self-write/typing-effect demo created by mabawonku joshua
+This is a self-write/typing-effect demo

 ## Description
 This repo contains contains a demo( as shown in the live site URL ).
 The demo allows you to create a typing-like effect on an element's text content